-Mitigation to support water quality improvement of the James River watershed is also provided and will have direct benefits to waters within the APE, which will further enhance visitor experience and enjoyment of the district's cultural and natural features.
+Mitigation to support water quality improvement of the James River watershed also is provided and will have direct benefits to waters within the APE, which will further enhance visitor experience and enjoyment of the district's cultural and natural features, and otherwise maintain and improve the setting and feeling of the river as a key component of the Jamestown Island-Hog Island Cultural Landscape Historic District, as well as the other historic properties at issue that are within the district and border the river.
 Lastly, mitigation for shoreline protection at Jamestown Island, the Colonial Parkway, and Carter's Grove is intended to help address expected effects from erosion and sea level rise at these iconic resources, that, along with the Captain John Smith Chesapeake National Historic Trail and Hog Island, are the key character-defining elements of the eligible historic district.
-Other more traditional mitigation is proposed to address direct effects to archaeological site 44JC0662, as well as avoidance of effects to identified underwater cultural anomalies and terrestrial archaeological sites.
+Other more traditional mitigation (data recovery) is proposed to address direct effects to archaeological site 44JC0662, as well as avoidance of effects to identified underwater cultural anomalies and terrestrial archaeological sites.

 The proposed mitigation components are both specific to identified adversely affected resources and broad-based to recognize the landscape attributes of the historic property and the entire historic district.
-Landscape enhancement, shoreline protection and water quality improvement mitigation measures collectively recognize the individual significance and integrity of the segment of the Captain John Smith Chesapeake National Historic Trail, as well as its connection to the individual sites of Jamestown, the Colonial Parkway, Hog Island, and Carter's Grove.
-The proposed mitigation will also ensure that the visitor experience and understanding of Virginia's prehistory and colonial experience is enhanced beyond today's story with additional viewshed preservation of the Captain John Smith Chesapeake National Historic Trail on the York River and the permanent protection of Werowocomoco, the seat of Virginia Indian society, culture, and governance during the time of the English settlement at Jamestown.
+Landscape and viewshed enhancement, shoreline protection and water quality improvement mitigation measures collectively recognize the individual significance and integrity of the segment of the CAJO Trail, as well as its connection to the individual sites of Jamestown, the Colonial Parkway, Hog Island, and Carter's Grove.
+The proposed mitigation will also ensure that the visitor experience and understanding of Virginia's prehistory and colonial experience is enhanced beyond today's story with additional viewshed preservation of the Captain John Smith Chesapeake National Historic Trail on the York River and the enhancement of Werowocomoco, the seat of Virginia Indian society, culture, and governance during the time of the English settlement at Jamestown.
 Preservation of this Native American settlement provides a mirror image of the Jamestown site in which a more fulsome understanding of the confluence of cultures is reflected.
-Other mitigation alternatives within the APE involve Chippokes Plantation State Park in Surry, Virginia directly across the James River from Jamestown.
+In the event some of the mitigation activities cannot proceed, Dominion shall proceed with mitigation alternatives within the APE, such as at Chippokes Plantation State Park in Surry, Virginia directly across the James River from Jamestown.
 Chippokes Plantation is the oldest, continuously farmed site in the Nation established in 1619.
-The site possesses archeology associated with the first wave of settlement for agricultural and other pursuits outside of James Fort.
-Also, mitigation activities may include scholarly exhibits and facilities at the Jamestown-Yorktown Settlement on the landscapes and watershed before, during and after the convergence of the three cultures in the area and their role in understanding the newly defined Jamestown Island-Hog Island-Captain John Smith Trail Historic District.
-In the event some of the mitigation activities cannot proceed, the parties to the MOA will work collaboratively to identify projects at Ft.
-Monroe which is linked to Virginia's pre-colonial period, Captain John Smith's journeys of exploration of the Chesapeake Bay, and the first landing place of Africans brought forcibly to the colony.
-The adverse effects are unavoidable, but the proposed mitigation will result in future long-term positive and expanded benefits to the historic district and related properties and visitor experience that are both substantial and meaningful.
+The site possesses archeology associated with the first wave of settlement for agricultural and other pursuits outside of James Fort, and provides values, experiences, and history similar to that of Carter's Grove.
+Mitigation alternative activities could also include scholarly exhibits and facilities at the Jamestown-Yorktown Settlement on the landscapes and watershed before, during and after the convergence of the three cultures in the area and their role in understanding the newly defined Jamestown Island-Hog Island-Captain John Smith Trail Historic District.
+Additional mitigation alternatives could also include projects at Ft.
+Monroe, which is linked to Virginia's pre-colonial period, Captain John Smith's journeys of exploration of the Chesapeake Bay, and the first landing place of Africans brought forcibly to the colony.
+These projects enhance the setting and feeling of the Historic District and its component historic properties at issue.
+In sum, while there are adverse effects that are unavoidable, the proposed mitigation will result in future long-term positive and expanded benefits to the historic district and related properties and visitor experience that are both substantial and meaningful.